Automation and Productivity: When Automation Doesn’t Make Us Productive

-Yesterday I bought some light bulbs from Lowes.
+I recently bought some light bulbs from Lowe’s.
 I realized when I got to the car that although the halogen bulbs looked the same, the pins were slightly off.
 I went back in, found the right bulbs and asked to exchange them.
-Same price, different SKEW, of course.
+Same price, different SKEW.

 Hopefully someone from Lowe’s will read this blog entry and head their own tag line.

 I would have to return the bulbs and then repurchase the new ones.
 No problem.
-Here’s the problem.
+But there was a problem.
 The computer wasn’t updated.
 I had to wait, I was told, up to 20 minutes for the transaction to clear.
-I went to Costco, did my shopping, and then came back.
+I went to Costco, did my shopping.
+I returned to Lowe’s.

-The deeper problem is that in our rush to productivity, we design systems that displace the dysfunction.
-In this case, the productivity of inventory control and rapid scanning by the sales clerk resulted in a customer would could turn a quickly realized mistake around.
+The deeper problem?
+In the rush to productivity organizations design systems that displace function with dysfunction.
+In this case, the productivity of inventory control and rapid scanning by the sales clerk resulted in a customer who could not turn a quickly realized mistake around.

-This happens because we don’t design systems holistically, and in this case, Lowe’s did not design the work experience adequately for the sales clerk (who upon my return, was now the customer service representative).
+This happens because we don’t design systems holistically, and in this case, Lowe’s did not design the work experience adequately for the sales clerk (who upon my return, was now the customer service representative)—nor for the customer.

-All organizations should strive to design systems that are rational and to empower their people to deal with the irrationality that may remain by acting rational themselves.
+All organizations should strive to design rational systems.
+They also need to empower people to deal with the irrationality of systems that don’t’ meet that mark—and in doing so, compensate for irrationality by acting rational themselves.

-(BTW, read Management by Design for ways to think yourself out of these problems before you create them – managementbydesign.biz)
+(For more on Automation and Productivity read Management by Design for ways to think yourself out of these problems before you create them.)